 What’s your market map?

 It’s almost like creating an inventory: if you were the owner of a small business, you would take a list of all the products you have for sale to see what’s selling well and what’s not selling well.
 Armed with that information, you could assess how you would need to shift to run your business in the future profitably.
 Market mapping provides this kind of foundational level-set and helps you ask some great questions: What opportunities do we have with our stock and trade?
-Are we going to meet or exceed our financial targets with what we sell today, or are we going to need to look elsewhere?
-It’s essentially a sizing activity to understand where the profit pools are in your category and where you might reasonably source additional revenue for your business.
+Are we going to meet or exceed our financial targets with what we sell today, or will we need to look at new market segments?
+It’s essentially a sizing activity to understand where the profit pools are in your category and where you might reasonably source new additional revenue for your business.

 Part II: MARKET LANDSCAPE ANALYSIS

 When you look at market mapping, you’re taking the pulse of what is happening today.
 But once you’ve established that foundation, you can start to project what may happen in the future and how your business may respond to that.